Alfinpratamaa/todo-api-telenavi/README.md

 # Todo API (Laravel 12)

-RESTful API for todo app built with Laravel 12, PostgreSQL, and Pest testing.
+API create and get for todo app built with Laravel 12, PostgreSQL, and Pest testing.

+**Note:** This API focuses on creating and reading todos.
+It does not include update or delete operations.
+Additional endpoints include chart data aggregation and Excel export functionality with filtering capabilities.

 ## Features